ForEvolve/forevolve.github.io/README.md

 bundle exec jekyll s -I --drafts
 ```

+## Convert Word to Markdown

+-   To render the markdown inline with a preview: https://word2md.com/
+-   Download the markdown file: https://products.aspose.app/words/conversion/word-to-md

 # Clean Blog by Start Bootstrap - Jekyll Version

 The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).